Does this test have other names?

 What other tests might I have along with this test?

-Blood tests, including those to check liver function, blood proteins, and blood sugar, as well as a complete blood count, or CBC
+Blood tests to check liver function, blood proteins, and blood sugar,

 What do my test results mean?

-Normal results are negative, meaning that no organisms grew in the culture from your wound.
+A negative result means that no organisms grew in the culture from your wound.
 A positive result means that bacteria or other organisms did grow and that your wound is infected.
-From your test results, your healthcare provider can figure out what's causing the infection and give you the best antibiotic to treat it.
+From your test results, your healthcare provider can figure out the best antibiotic to treat it.

 How is this test done?

-This test requires a swab of the fluid or cells from an open wound.
+This test is done with a swab of the fluid or tissue from a wound.
 Your healthcare provider will carefully clean the wound and flush out any dirt with water.
 Then he or she will collect a sample using a long cotton swab to gently wipe the wound.
 If the wound isn't oozing, your provider may moisten the swab with a sterile saline solution.

 Does this test pose any risks?